 How to Make Walnut Snowball Cookies

 1. Preheat the oven to 350 degrees F. Chop walnut pieces as small as possible, ideally using a food processor.
 If you do not have one, I recommend adding walnuts to a sealed bag and then tapping on them with a heavy object to break down.
 You want the texture of finely chopped nuts, but no need for a powder.
 The end result should be around 1 cup.
+Spread on a baking sheet and toast mixture in the oven for 5-10 minutes, until fragrant.
 Set aside.

 2. In a stand mixer or with a hand mixer, cream together butter and 1 cup of powdered sugar.
 Mix until light and fluffy, then add vanilla extract and beat to incorporate.